jleechung/daiso/README.md

 # Degradation-aware isoform quantification

-daiso is tool for isoform abundance estimation from ONT direct RNA-seq that models degradation bias.
+daiso is a tool for isoform abundance estimation from ONT direct RNA-seq that models degradation bias.

 ## Installation